gatsbyjs/gatsby-es/docs/docs/working-with-video.md

 Even though there are two `<source>` elements, only one video will be displayed, first `mp4` if it is supported, then `.ogg`.

-**Note**: This requires importing a video in the format of the type specified, i.e. adding a `<source>` element with `type=video/ogg` would also need a file import with a format of `.ogg`.
+**Note**: this requires importing a video in the format of the type specified, i.e. adding a `<source>` element with `type=video/ogg` would also need a file import with a format of `.ogg`.
 Alternatively, you can specify a URL to where a video is remotely hosted as the `src` instead of importing a local file.

 [See an example repository using `<video>` elements](https://github.com/gatsbyjs/gatsby/blob/master/examples/using-video/)